jyang526843/ALDVC_doc/docs/source/index.rst

 - The :ref:`your_first_aldvc_case` page will help you with many basic and advanced topics including topics such as: performing your first ALDVC analysis

-- The :ref:`faq` page contains common questions that we received during the past years from our users.
+- The :ref:`FAQ <faq>` page contains common questions that we received during the past years from our users.

 .. image:: ./images/aldvc_logo.png
     :alt: Overview of different DVC methods